roussey1/wepy_activity/README.md

 3. python hz_equation8.py 10 50 ../outputs/resampler/10_eps/test_revo.wepy.h5 #args are epsilon num_walkers path/to/file

 A plot of the target free energy surface for epsilon 10 as well as the free energy surface generated from the simulation data will appear.
+The corresponding code for DIFFMC is in the diffmc folder and requires the same inputs.

 ## References